 What do Orders of Protection protect from?

-As briefly mentioned above, an Order of Protection is available for victims of (1) Domestic Abuse, (2) Sexual Assault, and (3) Stalking.
+As briefly mentioned above, a Tennessee Order of Protection is available for victims of (1) Domestic Abuse, (2) Sexual Assault, and (3) Stalking.

 Domestic Abuse: Tenn.
 Code Ann. § 36-3-601(5) defines domestic abuse victims in terms of his or her relationship to the abuser.
 Specifically, the statute provides domestic abuse victims are adults or minors who: